pablodecm/phd_thesis/src/101_chapter_1.md

 ### Parton Distribution Functions {#sec:pdfs}

-A complication that has not been addressed yet is that protons are composite particles, formed by two up-type quarks and one down-type quarks bound together via the strong force.
+A complication that has not been addressed yet is that protons are composite particles, which within a static interpretation can be thought of as the combination of two up-type quarks and one down-type quark bound together via the strong force.
-The dynamics of proton-proton scattering are therefore dictated by quantum chromodynamics (see [@sec:qcd_detail]), which cannot be addressed using perturbation theory for low energies, limiting the first principles computation of relevant observables for the most common interactions.
-Luckily for us, the most promising territory being explored in energy colliders correspond to higher energies, where relevant interaction outcomes come from the hard scattering of proton constituents (referred to as partons), and predictions can be perturbatively approximated under the assumption of asymptotic freedom.
+The dynamics of proton-proton scattering are then dictated by quantum chromodynamics (see [@sec:qcd_detail]), which cannot be addressed using perturbation theory for low energies, limiting the first principles computation of relevant observables for the most common interactions.
+That said, predictions regarding the interaction outcomes from the hard scattering of proton constituents (referred to as partons) can be perturbatively approximated under the assumption of asymptotic freedom at high energies.
+This allows the modelling of very high energy collisions at particle colliders, which are the focus of most LHC analyses, even if the details about the parton structure cannot be calculated.

 ::: {#fig:subfigs_pdfs .subfigures}